thepembeweb/udagram-image-filter/README.md

-﻿# Udagram Image Filter App
+﻿# Udagram: Your Own Instagram on AWS

 > This project demonstrates a Image Filter app up similar to Instagram on AWS.